Job and Career

 Take some time to assess your current adaptability skills.
 If they're not where you want to be, take steps to train yourself to become more adaptable.
 One way to do this is to simply record in a journal how you respond to an event and what you did to adjust to the situation.
 Note any barriers that hold you back from adapting.
 With time and practice, you'll develop the skills to adapt to any situation with confidence, compassion and professionalism.

-Best Care EAP's website offers a variety of resources that can help boost adaptability.
-They include free on-demand webinars and a variety of articles in our Resource Hub.
-Visit www.bestcareEAP.org
+Best Care EAP's website offers a variety of resources that can help boost adaptability and encourage action, like this short webinar on overcoming procrastination.
+You can also find a variety of articles in our Resource Hub to support your overall well-being.